HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-load-balancer-one-ip.md

 Note that the directory where this deployment, along with its corresponding `terraform.tfvars.sample` file, takes place is located under `Azure_Deployments/terraform-deployments/deployments/load-balancer-one-ip`.

-### 7. Adding Workstations through CAS Manager
+### 7. Adding Workstations through Anyware Manager
 It is recommended to add your Azure Provider Credentials to the Anyware Manager as to allow service interactions between them.
 This allows actions such as powering a remote workstation on or off.
 This can be done on the Anyware Manager dashboard, select **Add provider credentials**, select the **Provider Service Accounts** tab, and fill out the account credentials under Azure.

-To connect to workstations, they have to be added through the CAS Manager.
+To connect to workstations, they have to be added through the Anyware Manager.
-1. Go to the CAS Manager admin console and ensure the correct deployment is selected.
+1. Go to the Anyware Manager admin console and ensure the correct deployment is selected.
 2. Click Workstations on the left sidebar, click the blue **+** and select **Add existing remote workstation**.
 3. From the **Provider** dropdown, select **Private Cloud** or **Azure**.
 If **Azure** is selected, select the name of the resource group of the deployment.
 4. In the search box below, select Windows and CentOS workstations.